How Is Child Support Calculated?

 How child support works

 Child support is generally ordered by the court when a child lives with only one of the parents.
-All states, including Tennessee and Kentucky, have guidelines by which courts determine child support.
+All states have guidelines by which courts determine child support.
 These guidelines usually take into account one or both parents’ net monthly income and may also address other domestic obligations, such as alimony.
 Child support guidelines are not an exact method of calculating child support in every situation, and parties can seek exceptions to the guideline amount due to special circumstances:

 While federal law requires each state to establish child support guidelines, it does not dictate the particular formula he or she must use.
-As a result, Kentucky and Tennessee have adopted two very different sets of child support guidelines.
+As a result, Tennessee has adopted two very different sets of child support guidelines.
 Our attorneys at the Kennedy Law Firm, PLLC are proficient in both systems.

 Tennessee child support guidelines